 - When: December 29, 2018

-The $462 average asking price is the second highest for a semifinal in the CFP era, according to TicketIQ.com.
-The most expensive is this year’s Cotton Bowl semifinal, which is commanding $666.
-The third priciest was $422 at the Rose Bowl, when Georgia beat Oklahoma last year.
-The Orange Bowl last hosted a CFP semifinal on December 31, 2015, when Clemson played Oklahoma.
+The average asking price for this game has fallen steadily, from a high of $462 in mid-December to $291.
+At that price, the Orange Bowl would rank No. 6 among CFP semifinal this decade, according to TicketIQ.com.
+The most expensive is this year’s Cotton Bowl semifinal, which is commanding $568.
+The second priciest was $422 at the Rose Bowl, when Georgia beat Oklahoma on Jan.
+1. The Orange Bowl last hosted a CFP semifinal on December 31, 2015, when Clemson played Oklahoma.
 Fans paid an average asking price of $199 for that game, according to TicketIQ.com.
 The get-in price was $32.
 It was the least expensive semifinal of the CFP era.
 The next cheapest was $221 when Clemson played Ohio State the following year at the Fiesta Bowl.

 For two big-time college football programs, these teams have little shared history.
 Alabama and Oklahoma have played five times, and Oklahoma leads the series, 3-1-1.
 The last meeting predates the CFP era.
 Oklahoma beat Alabama, 45-31, in the Sugar Bowl in 2014.
 The Sooners are currently on a three-game win streak against the Tide.
 Alabama is making its fifth consecutive CFP appearance and Oklahoma is making its third in five years.